Deby Dixon is a passionate wolf and wildlife advocate that photographs and writes about Yellowstone full time.

 Some RVers make annual pilgrimages.
 Some volunteer as workers or hire on as temporary employees at the various concessions and park businesses.
 Anything to spend as much time there as possible.

 But then Deby passed by on her way out of the campground.
-She stopped, backed up and came over to check out our Roadtrek.
+She stopped, backed up, and came over to check out our RV.
 Jennifer had met her earlier and so the two chatted.
-I gave a quick tour of the Roadtrek, which Deby thought would make a great vehicle for her.
+I gave a quick tour of the RV, which Deby thought would make a great vehicle for her.